MicrosoftDocs/dynamics365-guidance/guidance/business-processes/service-to-cash-overview.md

 There are several processes that are often prerequisites to the *service to cash* process, including:

-- **Product and service lifecycle management**
+- **Concept to market**

-  When service to cash processes require consumption of products and services, the product and service lifecycle management process is a perquisite process.
-This way, the products and services are available to be consumed during the service to cash process.
+  When *service to cash* processes require consumption of services, the *concept to market* process is a perquisite process.
+This way, the services are available to be consumed during the *service to cash* process.

 - **Inventory to deliver**

-  Many services to cash process scenarios require the consumption of on-hand inventory that must be available in warehouses for access by service personnel.
+  Many *service to cash* process scenarios require the consumption of on-hand inventory that must be available in warehouses for access by service personnel.

 - **Procure to pay**

-  When you use Dynamics 365 to manage your procurement process, the service to cash process may require the procurement of inventory to be used in service delivery.
+  When you use Dynamics 365 to manage your procurement process, the *service to cash* process may require the procurement of inventory to be used in service delivery.

 - **Case to resolution**

-  Often service requests are initiated through a customer service process before creating a work order and beginning the service to cash process.
+  Often service requests are initiated through a customer service process before creating a work order and beginning the *service to cash* process.

 - **Project to profit processes**

-  Sometimes service requests are generated through a project to profit process when they're part of a larger ongoing project operation.
+  Sometimes service requests are generated through a *project to profit* process when they're part of a larger ongoing project operation.

 The second column in the diagram displays the business process areas of the *service to cash* process.